kumaranricky/programming-on-mobile-/exp1/README.md

 ### .

-# To create a database table and to display the database table field using SQLite Database in Android Studio
+# Create a database table and to display the database table field using SQLite Database in Android Studio